osfairye/osfairye.github.io/blog.markdown

 ---
 layout: home
-title: Poetry
+title: Blog
-permalink: /poetry/
+permalink: /blog/
-categories: poetry
+categories: blog
 ---

-List of all the poetry collected on this site.
+List of all the posts categorized as "blog" posts on this site.

 <ul>